Campground List

 Comments:

 The parking aprons are gravel.
-There is a waste station
+An RV waste station, with potable water,

-available for a fee, at Chadron State Park, 1 mile north of campground
+is available for a fee at Chadron State Park, 1 mile north of campground

 FACILITIES